hope-miky/TME-Education-Ethiopia-codes/README.md

-# TME-Education-Ethiopia-Arduino-Python-codes
+# TME-Education-Ethiopia
-Arduino Codes for TME Education Arduino and Python board v.2
+Arduino and Python codes and teaching materials
 =======
 <hr>